PC-Toolbox/PC-Toolbox/README.md

 # PC Toolbox

+# PC Toolbox has ended support indefinitely and will no longer recieve updates.
+2020 - 2021

 Features that can enhance computer experience.
 Make your computer run faster and make it easier to use.

 ## Features